Duality between dissipation-coherence trade-off and thermodynamic speed limit based on thermodynamic uncertainty relation for stochastic limit cycles

 First, we use the observable $\bm{\omega}_{\bm{\zeta}}(\bm{x})$ such that $\bm{\omega}_{\bm{\zeta}}(\bm{x}^{\mathrm{LC}}_t)=\bm{\zeta}_t$.
 We can find such $\bm{\omega}_{\bm{\zeta}}(\bm{x})$, since $\bm{\zeta}_t$ is periodic.
 In this case, the bound in Eq.~\eqref{integrated TUR} reduces to $\Sigma_{\tau_{\mathrm{p}}}\geq\frac{1}{\epsilon}\left[\int_{0}^{\tau_{\mathrm{p}}}dt\,\bm{\zeta}_t^{\top}\dot{\bm{x}}_t^{\mathrm{LC}}\right]^2\left[\int_{0}^{\tau_{\mathrm{p}}}dt\,\bm{\zeta}_t^{\top}\mathsf{D}(\bm{x}_t^{\mathrm{LC}})\bm{\zeta}_t\right]^{-1}$, where we used $\dot{\bm{x}}_t^{\mathrm{LC}}=\bm{F}(\bm{x}_t^{\mathrm{LC}})$.
 Substituting Eqs.~\eqref{normalization} and ~\eqref{Num of coherent weaknoise} into this inequality, we obtain the trade-off relation between the EP and the number of coherent oscillations,

 This trade-off implies that more dissipation is required to remain coherent for a longer time.

-We emphasize that this derivation of the dissipation-coherence trade-off is more general than the one by Santolin and Falasco~\cite{santolin2025dissipation}, which is based on the projection of $\bm{x}_t$ onto direction tangent to the limit cycle.
-This projection restricts their analytical derivation to systems that satisfy one of the following two conditions: (i) $\mathsf{D}(\bm{x})$ is always proportional to the identity matrix, or (ii) the system is in the vicinity of a Hopf bifurcation.
-The usage of the TUR enables us to prove the trade-off~\eqref{coherent bound} for general systems without these conditions, which is numerically conjectured by Santolin and Falasco~\cite{santolin2025dissipation}.
+We emphasize that this derivation of the dissipation-coherence trade-off is more general than the one by Santolin and Falasco~\cite{santolin2025dissipation}, which is based on the projection of $\bm{x}_t$ onto the direction tangent to the limit cycle.
+Although they numerically verify this trade-off for various systems, this projection restricts their derivation to systems that satisfy one of the following two conditions: (i) $\mathsf{D}(\bm{x})$ is always proportional to the identity matrix, or (ii) the system is in the vicinity of a Hopf bifurcation.
+The usage of the TUR enables us to prove the trade-off~\eqref{coherent bound} for general systems without these conditions.

 Second, we use $\bm{F}(\bm{x})$ itself as the observable in the bound~\eqref{integrated TUR} to derive the TSL.
 To express the TSL, we define the Euclidean length of the limit cycle $l_{\mathrm{LC}}$ as $l_{\mathrm{LC}}\coloneqq\int_{0}^{\tau_{\mathrm{p}}}dt\,\|\dot{\bm{x}}^{\mathrm{LC}}_t\|$, where the Euclidean norm is denoted by $\|\cdots\|$.
 We also introduce the intensity of diffusion measured along the limit cycle as $D_{\mathrm{LC}}\coloneqq\epsilon\left[\int_{0}^{\tau_{\mathrm{p}}}dt\,\dot{\bm{x}}_t^{\mathrm{LC}\top}\mathsf{D}(\bm{x}_t^{\mathrm{LC}})\dot{\bm{x}}_t^{\mathrm{LC}}\right]/\left[\int_{0}^{\tau_{\mathrm{p}}}dt\,\|\dot{\bm{x}}_t^{\mathrm{LC}}\|^2\right]$.
 Substituting $\bm{\omega}(\bm{x})=\bm{F}(\bm{x})$ into Eq.~\eqref{integrated TUR} and using the Cauchy--Schwarz inequality $l_{\mathrm{LC}}^2\leq(\int_{0}^{\tau_{\mathrm{p}}}dt)(\int_{0}^{\tau_{\mathrm{p}}}dt\,\|\dot{\bm{x}}_t^{\mathrm{LC}}\|^2)$, we obtain the following TSL: